Get all the latest data for Surabaya

 How is rental income taxed for foreigners in Surabaya in 2026?

-As of January 2026, rental income from property in Surabaya is subject to a 10% final tax on gross rent, meaning you pay 10% of whatever rent you receive with no deductions for expenses, and this applies equally to foreign and Indonesian owners.
+As of early 2026, rental income from a Surabaya property is subject to a flat 10% final income tax (PPh Final Article 4(2)) applied to gross rent with no deductions for expenses, which is the standard rate whether you are a foreign or Indonesian landlord.

-If your tenant is a company or registered business, they are usually required to withhold the 10% tax and remit it to the tax office on your behalf, but if your tenant is an individual, you may need to report and pay the tax yourself through the standard tax filing process.
+If your tenant is a company or business entity, they are typically required to withhold this 10% and remit it directly to the tax authority on your behalf; if your tenant is an individual, the obligation falls on you as the property owner to pay and report the tax yourself, which means you need a functioning NPWP and a basic tax filing process in place.

 What insurance is common and how much in Surabaya in 2026?

-As of January 2026, a standard property or fire insurance policy in Surabaya typically costs between 0.10% and 0.25% of the insured building value per year, which translates to roughly 2 million to 5 million rupiah (125 to 310 USD or 115 to 285 EUR) annually for a property insured at 2 billion rupiah.
+As of early 2026, a standard building and fire insurance policy for a Surabaya residential property typically costs around 0.10% to 0.25% of the insured building value per year, which translates to roughly Rp 2 million to Rp 5 million per year (around USD 120 to USD 300, or EUR 110 to EUR 275) for a building insured at Rp 2 billion.

 What sources have we used to write this blog article?